This Is Not Paris: Annecy's Food Culture and the Art of Alpine Defiance

 No visit to Annecy is complete without experiencing the region's iconic cheese dishes.
-These are not mere meals; they are social rituals, designed to be shared among friends and family, often after a day spent skiing or hiking in the mountains.
+These are not mere meals; they are social rituals designed to be shared among friends and family, often after a day spent skiing or hiking.
+The first rule of Savoyard dining: if you are eating alone, you are doing it wrong.

 Phone: +33 4 50 51 29 52